ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 -- iamgery of forking off --

 Confusingly, the Ethereum Foundation determined that their new forked chain would be called "Ethereum", and from then on it would exclusively receive official support from the Foundation - not limited to development and marketing.
-But _Code is Law_ is not something that could be forked away on a whim, and the original chain they abandoned continued to chug along, and became known as _Ethereum Classic_.
+But _Code is Law_ is not something that could be forked away on a whim, and the original chain they abandoned continued to chug along.
+The longest running Smart Contract platform is, was, and always will be *Ethereum Classic*.

 ### The Immaculate Conception